 Pest description and crop damage These insects are frail, light green to whitish crickets 12-20 mm long.
 The snowy tree cricket is a generalist and feeds on foliage of many different plant species.
 They cause damage to canes primarily through its ovipositional activities of drilling small holes in the cane for depositing eggs.
 Canes may break at the ovipositional punctures sites and additional injury may take place if disease organisms enter the cane through the egg punctures.
-Large numbers of punctures can girdle and kill canes above the punctures site.
 However, the snowy tree cricket is not a common pest in caneberries and extensive damage is generally not attributed to this pest.

 Biology and life history Adults mate and the female cricket punctures and lays eggs in canes in early fall.
 Eggs hatch in spring and young crickets feed and grow throughout the summer, reaching adulthood by early fall.
 There is one generation per year.